Chris-Whiteley/corporate-party-organizer/README.md

 Each task was committed to version control with meaningful, descriptive commit messages.

-User Stories:
+### User Stories
-As an organizer, I want to add guests to the guest list so that I can manage who is invited.
+As an organiser, I want to add guests to the guest list so that I can manage who is invited.
 As a guest, I want to be able to arrive at a party with extra friends, so I can join if there is space.
-As an organizer, I want to see how many seats are available, so I can plan the event.
+As an organiser, I want to see how many seats are available, so I can plan the event.

 ## How to Run the Project
 ### Prerequisites